To arrange an appointment call

 Corporation Tax

-From 1 April 2023, the Corporation Tax main rate for non-ring fenced profits increased to 25% applying to profits over £250,000.
-A small profits rate (SPR) was also introduced for companies with profits of £50,000 or less so that they will continue to pay Corporation Tax at 19%.
+The Corporation Tax main rate for non-ring fenced profits remains at 25% applying to profits over £250,000.
+A small profits rate (SPR) also remains for companies with profits of £50,000 or less so that they will continue to pay Corporation Tax at 19%.
 Companies with profits between £50,000 and £250,000 will pay tax at the main rate reduced by a marginal relief providing a gradual increase in the effective Corporation Tax rate.

 The marginal rate equates to 26.5% on profits exceeding £50,000 up to £250,000 when it drops to 25%.